VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 ## 1. As a user I want to be able to add a contact to my address book do that I can use that information to contact them

 ### Tests
-1. ContactManager adds contact to Contact
+1. com.app.ContactManager adds contact to com.app.Contact
 2. Added contact information is correctly stored in the address book.
 3. Verify how the system behaves when trying to add a contact without any information.
 4. Verify how the system behaves when trying to add a contact with only partial information.